-- Environmental regulations may impose upon us new or unexpected costs. - Our business may be adversely affected by climate change and responses to it. - We may fail to achieve our environmental goals which may adversely affect public perception of our business and affect our relationship with our customers, our stockholders and/or other stakeholders.
+- · Environmental regulations may impose upon us new or unexpected costs. - Our business may be adversely affected by climate change and responses to it. - We may fail to achieve our Environmental, Social and Governance ("ESG") and sustainability goals, or may encounter objections to them, either of which may adversely affect public perception of our business and affect our relationship with our customers, our stockholders and/or other stakeholders.